D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 According to the [TCP RFC](https://tools.ietf.org/html/rfc793#page-27), when a client initiates a connection to a server, it should use an ISN generator *which selects a new 32 bit ISN*.
-The generated number, then needs to be saved on the client side, waiting for the SYN+ACK from the server.
+The generated number, then needs to be saved on the client-side, waiting for the SYN+ACK from the server.
 The
 [Mirai ISN generator](https://github.com/jgamblin/Mirai-Source-Code/blob/3273043e1ef9c0bb41bd9fcdc5317f7b797a2a94/mirai/bot/scanner.c#L225)
 is very simple: